Are you rethinking your wedding plans because of a crisis?

 First, remember things are changing all the time— but the reality is that the situation is extremely fluid at the moment.
 Depending on where you live and where your venue is, you could suddenly find either you or the venue back in lockdown, or rules could be very quickly relaxed.

-Check the latest rules and guidelines in your region
+Check the latest guidelines in your area

 What are the latest rules?

-What about
+What about destination weddings?

 Maybe you’re thinking about eloping abroad, after all, if you thinking about a wedding that’s limited to you two, or just a very small group, somewhere warm and sunny and idyllically beautiful can seem really appealing.